 Live chat also makes more money.
 Live chat can offer 3 to 5 times more conversions and has an ROI of 6000%3.

 Every time a human communicates with a chatbot, a chatbot can save this information.
 This information can be used to get to know more about human interaction and use these insights for the next time.
-The chatbot has an extended database full of information, where it can find the right answer in just a few seconds.
-Doing research for getting the right answer takes less time than when a human does it.
+The chatbot has an extensive database full of information, where it can find the right answer in just a few seconds.
+Researching getting the correct answer takes less time than when a human does it.

-A chatbot has an extended database, it can recognize the behavior of customers and get insights from these.
+A chatbot has an extensive database, and it can recognize the behavior of customers and get insights from these.
 The results?
 Tailor-made answers, offerings, and discounts.
 Not only in chat, but on your website pages too.

 And that’s what the online user wants: personalization.
-Not only is it important for the user, but you as an organization also want to offer personalization.
+Not only is it essential for the user, but you, as an organization, also want to offer personalization.
 This is because it can improve your customer relations, according to 98% of all marketers5.

-Finally, a chatbot is a lot cheaper than human customer service and it’s only a one-time investment.
+Finally, a chatbot is a lot cheaper than human customer service, and it’s only a one-time investment.
 When having only humans in your service team, you have to train them all to get to know as much of your product, service, or brand as possible.
-When you have multiple products or services to offer and by that, you have multiple service departments, then you have to train even more people.
+When you have multiple products or services to offer, and by that, you have numerous service departments, then you have to train even more people.

 Besides being less expensive, a chatbot can also train your ‘real’ employees or help them give the right answer to the customer.
 Because a chatbot collects all kinds of insights about your customers, they can predict the needs of them and show which answer fits these needs perfectly.